TsinghuaDatabaseGroup/VisClean/README.md

 ## What's new feature will in VisClean v0.2?
+- A smarter inference algorithm from the answer of the user
-- More friendly interaction and UI
+- More friendly interaction and UI (Using Vue.js for font-end)
-- Release a development version for easily using in Ipython
+- Restruct the source code and release a development version for easily using in Ipython and PyPi package.

 ## Contributors
 |#|Contributor|Affiliation|Contact|